Portfolio optimization with mixture vector autoregressive models

 We simulate a series of size $n=500$ of hypothetical stock returns from the $3-$variate $\MVAR(2;1,1)$ process

 where

 and

-The three series can be seen in Figure \ref{fig:simTS}, with their autocorrelation and cross-correlation plots in Figure \ref{fig:simACF}.
+The three univariate series can be seen in Figure \ref{fig:simTS}, with their autocorrelation and cross-correlation plots in Figure \ref{fig:simACF}.
 The data is very representative of what we should be looking for, in a real case scenario, to assume an underlying MVAR process.
-We notice in fact signs of heteroskedasticity in the series, and autocorrelations and cross-correlations significantly different from $0$ at lags larger than $0$.
+We notice in fact signs of heteroskedasticity in each of the series, and autocorrelations and cross-correlations significantly different from $0$ at lags larger than $0$.
 The latter is what separates MVAR from multivariate GARCH models, which assume the original series to be uncorrelated.

-Parameter estimates were calculated using the EM Algorithm approach for MVAR model by \cite{Fong2007}.
+Parameter estimates were calculated using the EM Algorithm with the formulas in \eqref{eq:Estep} and \eqref{eq:Mstep}.
 In order to perform out of sample prediction, data from $Y_1$ to $Y_{498}$ were used for estimation, with $Y_{499}$ and $Y_{500}$ being left out as observations 1 and 2 time points in the future:

 We then calculated the one step ahead conditional mean and variance based on parameter estimates: